Nawhite1505/N.White-AboutMe/README.md

 - **Customizable**: As it's a program, it can be easily customized to add more sections or update existing ones to reflect the latest achievements.

  ## How to use
- - 1.Scroll to the bottom of my README file and click the link attached to access the website!
+ - Scroll to the bottom of my README file and click the link attached to access the website!

 ## Contact me!
 - for any questions or any additional information please contact me at nawhite1505@gmail.com !